 *Economics of Health Care – ECN 390-Social Science GEP course or elective – focuses upon the efficiency problems of the health care delivery system in the United States, prospects for a comprehensive national health insurance program are evaluated

-*Literature, Writing and Medicine – ENG 450 – meets an ART/LIT, writing, and diversity requirement – explores how race, class, gender and sexuality are depicted through the writing of caregivers, medical professionals, and patients in essays, memoirs, and creative nonfiction.
+*Hospital Stories– ENG 450 – meets an ART/LIT, writing, and diversity requirement – explores how race, class, gender and sexuality are depicted through the writing of caregivers, medical professionals, and patients in essays, memoirs, and creative nonfiction.